Imaging stars with quantum error correction

-However, this task is extremely challenging, because even the fastest electronics cannot directly measure the oscillations of electric fields at optical frequencies.
 Several challenges hinder the progress in building large-baseline optical interferometers, one of which is the presence of noise and transmission loss that ultimately limits the distance between telescope sites.
-To avoid transmission losses, in the most direct approach \cite{PhysRevLett.123.070504}, we could store the signal into atomic states and perform operations to extract the information; however, such states are sensitive to optical decay and other decoherence.
-One way to combat noise in physical systems is to employ quantum error correction (QEC).
-QEC has been predominantly studied for in the context of quantum computation \cite{RevModPhys.87.307} and specialised sensing protocols \cite{zhou2018achieving,PhysRevX.7.041009,PhysRevA.94.012101,shettell2021practical,PhysRevLett.112.150802,PhysRevLett.112.080801,PhysRevLett.116.230502,PhysRevLett.122.040502,ouyang2019robust,ouyang2020weight}.
+Quantum technologies can help bypass transmission losses: using quantum memories and entanglement, we can replace the direct optical links, allowing us to go to large distances.
+In the most direct approach, \cite{PhysRevLett.123.070504}, we could store the signal into atomic states and perform operations to extract the information; however, such states are sensitive to optical decay and other decoherences.
+One way to combat noise is to employ quantum error correction (QEC).
+QEC has been predominantly studied in the context of quantum computation \cite{RevModPhys.87.307} and specialised sensing protocols \cite{zhou2018achieving,PhysRevX.7.041009,PhysRevA.94.012101,shettell2021practical,PhysRevLett.112.150802,PhysRevLett.112.080801,PhysRevLett.116.230502,PhysRevLett.122.040502,ouyang2019robust,ouyang2020weight}.

 In this paper, we produce a general framework for using QEC codes to protect the information in the received light.
 This is the first time that QEC has been applied to a quantum parameter estimation task where the probe state need not be prepared by the experimenter.
 We eliminate optical decay in quantum memories by coupling light into non-radiative atomic qubit states via the well-developed process known as STImulated Raman Adiabatic Passage (STIRAP) \cite{RevModPhys.89.015006}.
-Then, the state in the quantum memories is imprinted onto a QEC code, thus protecting the signal from subsequent, potentially noisy operations.
-In addition, when the signal arrives, there are potential multi-photon events, which our scheme can accommodate.
-Two general proof-of-principle results \cite{PhysRevLett.109.070503,PhysRevLett.123.070504} have investigated the potential for entanglement-aided imaging, when the quantum memories and subsequent quantum operations are ideal.
-Here we take into account for noise sources such as optical decay and propose a robust encoding of the signal into quantum memories.
+Our scheme can also accommodate for multi-photon events. { Two results \cite{PhysRevLett.109.070503,PhysRevLett.123.070504} have investigated the potential for large-baseline entanglement-aided imaging; here we explicitly take into account noise sources and propose a robust encoding of the signal into quantum memories.}